How to Become a Physical Therapist Assistant (and Why You Shouldn't Hesitate)

 There’s a lot to like about the role of a physical therapist assistant.
-According to the U.S. News & World Report job rankings, it is considered the fourth-best healthcare support job.
+According to the U.S. News & World Report job rankings, it is considered a top healthcare support job.
 It’s no surprise people enjoy the work—PTAs help patients holistically, using exercise, movement and an intricate understanding of the human body to help reduce pain and gain mobility.
 But beyond the helping nature of the work, there are two significant economic factors that make a physical therapist assistant career worth pursuing.

 Physical therapist assistant job outlook

 Physical therapist assistant salary

-Curious about how much a physical therapist assistant makes per year?
+Curious about how much a typical physical therapist assistant salary?
 You’re in for some good news.
 PTAs have strong earning potential, especially when considering these jobs typically require an Associate’s degree.
 The BLS reports the 2018 median annual salary for physical therapist assistants was $58,040—a significant step up from the overall $38,640 median wage reported for all workers.1